tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

         $ typings install dt~es6-shim --global --save
         $ typings install registry:env/meteor --global

-If you look into the typings folder after the execution, you'll find there a definition file called `main.d.ts`.
+If you look into the typings folder after the execution, you'll find there a definition file called `index.d.ts`.

 This is a top level definition file that links all other definition files installed by `typings`.